 The environment plays an enormous role in our daily lives; But despite the importance of preserving our planet, we often deprioritize taking steps towards that very goal.
-Therefore, it is imperative that we pass our knowledge, and appreciation, of the environment down to the younger generations.
+Therefore, it’s crucial to pass our knowledge, and appreciation, of the environment down to younger generations.
 As it turns out, one of the simplest ways to do both is to offer outdoor learning for young students.

 Environmentalist Marc Rogoff believes offering outdoor classrooms in all schools will help students understand the importance of the environment.
 He spoke in greater detail about the subject during an episode of Caucus: New Jersey with Steve Adubato.

 Rogoff has been an Environmental Education Specialist for the New Jersey Department of Environmental Protection (NJDEP) for many years.
 This state government agency is responsible for managing New Jersey’s natural resources and addressing issues related to pollution.
 One of the most effective endeavors the NJDEP has sought out is educating our youth.
 This passing of knowledge enables future generations to continue working toward preserving the nation’s ecosystem.